Pungyeon/clean-go-article/proposal.md

 > val, err := doComplex()

 This declares a new variable `val` in the the switch case `32` scope and has nothing to do with the variable declared in the first line of `main`.
-Of course, it can be argued that the golang syntax is a little tricky, which I don't necessarily disagree with, but there is a much worse issue at hand.
+Of course, it can be argued that the Go syntax is a little tricky, which I don't necessarily disagree with, but there is a much worse issue at hand.
 The declaration of `var val string` as a mutable largely scoped variable, is completely unecessary.
 If we do a **very** simple refactor, we will no longer have this issue:

 ```go
 func getStringResult(num int) (string, error) {